felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 Each page has two corners and I use this to my full advantage.
 The top corner indicates my reading progress, and the bottom corner tracks my note-taking progress.
-Since I don't use a bookmark, there is no risk of losing the page I was on, because a fold leaves a mark.
+No need for a bookmark and no risk of losing the page I was on.

 I said it before, but I'll say it once more: books are punching bags!